gabrielarpino/weightederm/README.md

 # `weightederm`

-`weightederm` is a scikit-learn-style package for change point detection in regression via weighted empirical risk minimization (WERM).
+`weightederm` is a scikit-learn-style package for change point detection in regression settings via weighted empirical risk minimization (WERM).

 It currently provides fixed- and CV-based estimators for: